| Key points | Details to remember |

 Physical characteristics

-Expressive eyes
+Expressive Eyes

 Unlike some breeds known for a more evasive gaze, the Cocker often looks straight into the eyes, as if to silently communicate.
 This trait has contributed to its success with families: a simple look is enough to feel the almost “human” connection that is established.

-Silky ears
+Silky Ears

 More than just an aesthetic asset, these ears play a role in canine communication.
-When relaxed, the Cocker lets its ears hang; when alert, it can slightly raise their bases, thus inventing a subtle language to which its peers are sensitive.
+When relaxed, the Cocker lets its ears hang; when alert, it can slightly raise their bases, inventing a subtle language to which its peers are sensitive.

-Temperament and behavior
+Temperament and Behavior

 Socialization

 One might think that all hunting dogs are reserved, but the American Cocker Spaniel displays an open and friendly temperament.
-It bonds quickly with children, loves participating in group games, and can live peacefully with other animals when properly socialized.
-In reality, its adaptability is one of its greatest strengths: whether you live in an apartment or a house, it adjusts as long as it receives regular attention and activity.
+It bonds quickly with children, loves participating in group games, and can coexist peacefully with other animals when properly socialized.
+In reality, its adaptability is one of its greatest strengths: whether you live in an apartment or a house, it adjusts as long as it receives attention and regular activity.

-Training and intelligence
+Training and Intelligence

-Specific needs
+Specific Needs

-Physical activity
+Physical Activity

 | Age | Proteins (%) | Fats (%) |